-Switched on a TV, the anchor on a News channel commences with the headline “farmers committed suicide” in the Southern part of the country?
+Switched on a TV, the anchor on a News channel commences with the headline “a 35-year-old youngster committed suicide in a metropolitan city.”

 Scrolling down the videos on Youtube and came across a viral video of “an engineer committed suicide by jumping from the terrace of a hotel room in the city”.